 The Indian government has been instrumental in boosting greater digital adoption in the banking and financial services sector across the country.
 Initiatives such as the Jan Dhan Yojana, Aadhaar and the Unified Payment Interface have driven greater use of digital methods for financial inclusion.
 The other push towards digital payments came with the implementation of demonetization in December 2016.
-Even then, digital payments systems have been the flag bearers of the Indian fintech space.
+Digital payments systems have undoubtedly been the flag bearers of the Indian fintech space.
 Industry experts estimate the digital payments sector in India to become a one-trillion-dollar market by 2023 from 50 billion dollars in 2016.

 Going beyond the boom, fintech firms in India really do seem to have the potential to reshape the financial services landscape in the country.
 By leveraging big data, machine learning and the willingness to innovate for low-cost, large-value products, Indian fintech players seem to be moving in the right direction.